Psyche of Psychologist

 Good, we’re friends now.

-But what if someone has to make a career, advising people who are not in a proper state to seek and follow advice.
+But what if someone has to make a career, advising people not in a proper state to seek and follow the advice?
+Difficult Job!

 Over the last couple of months, we have been interviewing counselors and sharing their insights for the good of all.

-“The feedback I used to get from the young ladies were very encouraging.
-The counseling would bring anxiety relief and the infertility pills would help them conceive naturally.
-That was the turning point where I diverted myself and merged both of these practices”, speaks the doctor.
+Dr. Arora says, “The feedback I received from young ladies was very encouraging.
+Counseling relieved them from anxiety, and infertility pills helped them conceive naturally.
+That was the turning point where I merged both these practices.”

-These days she also addresses issues related to Child care, teenagers violence, and addiction.
+Besides infertility issues, Dr. Arora also addresses concerns related to child care, teenage violence, and addiction.

-Q: Why do these patients come to you, who are otherwise chasing their prime?
+Q: Why do these patients who are otherwise chasing their prime come to you?

-The patients initially avoid seeking the help they feel there is only one day’s of life and they want to live it to the fullest.
+The patients initially avoid seeking help because they feel there is only one day of life and want to live it to the fullest.
 They feel it is normal for them this way.
-When they have some kind of breakup or some serious trouble then only they seek the help of a psychologist or a counselor.
-By the time they arrive, they are truly shattered, they come with a pang of guilt that they spoiled their life and they want to get out of it, it is then that the counselor’s job starts.
+When they have some kind of breakup or severe trouble, they only seek the help of a psychologist or a counselor.
+By the time they arrive, they are genuinely shattered; they come with a pang of guilt that they spoiled their life, and they want to get out of it; it is then that the counselor’s job starts.

-Q: Tell us a little about how do you go about dissecting the case?
+Q: Tell us a little about how you dissect the case?

-I start with the initial days, of why he took that trajectory.
-What made him/her do that?
-Most of the time the parents don’t even know, while in some cases the mother is aware.
-When they come to me I ask them if they want to be out of it?
+I start with the initial days of why he took that trajectory.
+What made them do that?
+Most of the time, the parents don’t even know, while in some cases, the mother is aware.
+I ask them if they want to be out of it when they come to me.
 I advise them to be consistent with the prescribed exercises.
 I ensure them that their secret is safe with her.
-For instance, if the mother is bringing them I will not talk to the girl in front of the mother in the second sitting if she says it is ok to sit with the mother then I talk to them together.
+For instance, if the mother is bringing them, I will not talk to the girl in front of the mother in the second sitting.
+If she says it is ok to sit with the mother, I talk to them together.

 The roots sometimes are also related to child abuse.
-Whether it is a girl or a boy they want to get relief out of the burden of the trauma which they have been carrying for their entire life.
+Whether it is a girl or a boy, they want relief from the trauma they have been carrying for their entire lives.

-I extend a supporting arm, if someone understands them, acknowledges the grief, they develop a bonding with the person.
+I extend a supporting arm; if someone understands them and acknowledges the grief, they develop a bonding with the person.

-The trust in the family is breached somewhere.
+The trust in the family is breached.
 The parents are advised to treat their children as partners and friends.
-Instead of treating with a stick, the environment should be such that the child should feel comfortable in confiding with the elders.
-There are times when the child tries to initiate a conversation, but either fails to draw attention or attracts the flak.
+The environment should be comfortable for confiding with elders.
+Sometimes, the child starts a conversation but fails to draw attention or attract flak.

 Q: How do you go about advising the parents?

-I make them understand the fact that they can’t keep bossing the kids all the time.
-The child can have his emotion, including anger, he could get annoying or even distracting.
-As parents, it is their job to acknowledge the fact that their child is imperfect, like every other human, and will make mistakes.
+I make them understand that they can’t keep bossing the kids around all the time.
+The child can have his emotion, including anger, and get annoying or distracting.
+As parents, it is their job to acknowledge that their child is imperfect, like every other human, and will make mistakes.
 There exists no remote control to press buttons and magically watch things happening.
 If they continue their bossy attitude, the relationship is bound to derail.

-Q: Do you try to find the middle ground for parents’ expectations and the rebelling child?
+Q: Do you try to find the middle ground between parents’ expectations and the rebelling child?

-The truth is nobody in a family wants the conflict.
-Parents are concerned for their children and the hormonal imbalance in the teen makes him impulsive.
-I try to magnify the fact that impulse is the by-product of hormonal imbalance, and it will gradually settle with time. they need to be respectful to their parents. what kind of parents they will make if they don’t change their behavior.
+Nobody wants conflict.
+Parents are concerned for their children, and the hormonal imbalance makes him impulsive.
+I magnify that impulse, which settles with time.
+They need to be respectful to their parents.
+What kind of parents will they make?

-I need to ensure that the person is not offended, you must start on a friendly note.
-Offer advice in a manner where he does not rebel against you, nor should he dislike the idea.
+I need to ensure that the person is not offended; you must start on a friendly note.
+Offer advice so he does not rebel against you, nor should he dislike the idea.
 Help him discover his strengths and weakness.

-The session should be such that the child goes home with a feeling that he has received something positive.
+The session should be such that the child goes home feeling that he has received something positive.

-While talking you need to look into the eyes and gauge if the candidate is listening or pretending to listen.
+While talking, you need to look into the eyes and gauge if the candidate is listening or pretending to listen.
 If you find rejection, change the mode of delivery, there can be multiple ways of expressing the same thing.
-Different people will react to the same thing in different ways, so we need to be flexible and see what is working and what is not.
+Different people will react to the same thing differently, so we need to be flexible and see what is working and what is not.

-Counselling is not dialogue delivery.
-You sit in front of the person constantly watching him every action is going to tell you if he is a liar, if he is faking, or does he need counselling at all.
+Counseling is not dialogue delivery.
+Instead, you sit in front of the person, constantly watching every action that will tell you if he is a liar, faking, or needs counseling.

-One of my patients was an engineer who wanted to become an IAS, he left his job and everything, however, he didn’t clear his exams, his mother brought him to me and I started counselling him.
+One of my patients was an engineer who wanted to become an IAS; he left his job and everything; however, he didn’t clear his exams, his mother brought him to me, and I started counseling him.

-As I dug deep, I figured out he was lured into being an IAS to enjoy the power and perks the position offers, and was so hooked to that toy.
+As I dug deep, I realized he was lured into being an IAS to enjoy the power and perks the position offers and was so hooked to that toy.

-I made him understand that both the goals were essential but he should let them run together, he got a job again and got a promotion after a few years, although he was not able to clear his UPSC exams even in the fourth attempt he was happy that he didn’t leave his engineering altogether.
+I made him understand that both goals were essential, but he should let them run together; he got a job again and got a promotion after a few years; although he was not able to clear his UPSC exams even on the fourth attempt, he was happy that he didn’t leave his engineering altogether.

-Q: Since most of your patients come to you with emotional problems, does it affect you?
+Q: Since most of your patients have emotional problems, does it affect you?

-I thank God that I am a very happy and jolly person so it does not affect me so much.
+I thank God that I am a pleased and jolly person, so it does not affect me so much.
 I am glad that I can help others and make them happy.

 Want to stay connected?
 Here’s our twitter.